Azure/azure-service-operator/ROADMAP.md

 ## What about ASO v1?

 Azure Service Operator v1 is no longer under active development and we do not recommend it for new users.
-Bug and security fixes are still made to support existing users who are yet to migrate to v2.
+Bug and security fixes are still made when necessary to support existing users who are yet to migrate to v2.
+We do not plan releases of ASO v1 in advance, they are done on an ad-hoc basis as needed.